iangreenleaf/blog_house/_drafts/the-rain-garden.md

 Better to give it a straight path and let the edges gently undulate.

 Third, I needed better separation on the edges.
-Having physical barrier meant a lot of dirt and woodchips was being kicked into the channels, which would presumably eventually clog them up.
+Having no physical barrier meant a lot of dirt and woodchips was being kicked into the channels, which would presumably eventually clog them up.

 So in 2020 I pulled all the rocks out and re-dug the channels.
 I used [aluminum landscape edging](https://www.homedepot.com/p/ProFlex-24-ft-x-4-in-Bronze-Aluminum-Landscape-Edging-Project-Kit-4-6-ft-pieces-1806BZ-24C/202969881?cm_mmc=ecc-_-THD_ORDER_CONFIRMATION_BOSS_STH-_-V1_M1_CA-_-Product_URL&ecc_ord=W857605473) to define the edges.
 I don't know why Home Depot doesn't carry this stuff in stores.
 It's great: easy to install, easy to bend to shape, stays put, looks nice, and should last for a long time.
+It's a bit pricier than plastic edging, but for this small a job that wasn't much of a concern.

 The final step was to build some lil' bridges where the path crosses the channels, to protect the edging and cut down on contamination.
+TODO

 With these changes made, the channels have worked perfectly and look great.
 I love how they fit into the landscape, and the fact that all the rocks came from this land gives them a special extra connection to the site.